project-march/ProjectMarch/docs/doc/development/style_guide.rst

 What makes flake8 so useful is that it is able to install plugins, which add checks.
 Flake8 checks by default for `PEP 8 <https://www.python.org/dev/peps/pep-0008>`_ style guide.
 At March we also use more plugins.
 To ensure everybody uses the same plugins we run it with docker images.
+Docker is a product that ensures that code runs the same on everyone's device by having all needed files and dependencies in a closed off container.
+See `this 100 sec explanation <https://www.youtube.com/watch?v=Gjnup-PuquQ>`_ for more information.

 flake8 setup
 ~~~~~~~~~~~~